 - Leeds Beckett University

-- Blackboard - they are global online learning experts, and we currently utilise their world-leading virtual learning environment (VLE)
+- Canvas - we currently utilise their virtual learning environment

 - Network of International Business Schools (NIBS) - we are proud members of this organisation, which has accredited our programmes

 - Through LBU we are also accredited by the British QAA.

 Frequently Asked Questions (FAQs)